AxiSEMunity/AxiSEM3D/doc/Installation.md

 #### 1.1.
 Eigen and Boost

-`Eigen` and `Boost` are header-only libraries.  we only need to download the source code.
+`Eigen` and `Boost` are header-only libraries.
+All one needs to do is to download the source code.

 ```bash
 # create a folder to store Eigen and Boost